castwide/vscode-solargraph/README.md

     String.new.casecmp( # <- Displays arguments and documentation for String#casecmp

+You can also hover over variables, constants, and method calls to see popup documentation.

 ### Documentation

 Solargraph provides a command to access searchable documentation directly from the IDE.